 If the target cell belongs to a different satellite than the current one and the target cell’s satellite is GEO, and if the target cell is known, then K = 2.

 If the target cell belongs to a different satellite than the current one and the target cell’s satellite is non-GEO, then K = 5 if the target cell is known.

+If the target cell is NR cell with TN carrier, then K = 2.

 Ttarget_cell_SMTC_period is the periodicity of the SMTC occasions configured for the target NR cell.
 If the target cell is in the PCI list of smtc2-LP, the SMTC periodicity follows smtc2-LP; otherwise, the SMTC periodicity follows smtc.

+TSI-NR is the time required for receiving all the relevant system information data according to the reception procedure and the RRC procedure delay of system information blocks defined in TS 38.331 [2] for an NR cell.

-TSI-NR is the time required for receiving all the relevant system information data according to the reception procedure and the RRC procedure delay of system information blocks defined in TS 38.331 [2] for an NR cell.The target cell is considered as known if it has been detectable during Tdetect,NR_Intra or Tdetect,NR_Inter, and the time span between SIB broadcasting cell stop time and the cell stop time is not less than Ttrigger.
+TSI-EUTRA is the time required for receiving all the relevant system information data according to the reception procedure and the RRC procedure delay of system information blocks defined in TS 36.331 [16] for an E-UTRAN cell.

+The target cell is considered as known if it has been detectable during Tdetect,NR_Intra or Tdetect,NR_Inter, and the time span between SIB broadcasting cell stop time and the cell stop time is not less than Ttrigger.
 Otherwise, the target cell is considered as unknown, where Tdetect,NR_Intra, Tdetect,NR_Inter and Ttrigger are defined in 4.2C.2.3 and 4.2C.2.4.
 A longer interruption can be expected if the target cell is unknown.

 These requirements assume sufficient radio conditions, so that decoding of system information can be made without errors and does not take into account cell re-selection failure.